 Contributed by Ethiopis Tadesse

-Volunteering has become a growing and popular trend among the youth in Ethiopia.
+Volunteering has become a growing and popular trend among youth in Ethiopia.
 Students in high school and University are showing a great level of interest in the idea of volunteering and giving back to the community.
 Which is, obviously, great!
 The benefits gained from volunteering cannot be overstated.
 I myself have been volunteering since my early high school years and through my involvement- it has:

 - Helped me develop my confidence by affording me the opportunity to interact with many different people and expand my network;